Master integrals for mixed QCD-QED corrections to charged-current Drell-Yan production of a massive charged lepton: Non-factorizable mixed QCD-QED virtual corrections to

 where $Q$ is a characteristic mass scale.
 In this work, we take $Q=m_W$ and introduce the following three dimensionless variables for convenience,

-Then the normalized integrals can be regarded as functions of $x$, $y$ and $z$.
+Then the nondimensionalized scalar Feynman integrals are functions of $x$, $y$ and $z$.

-With the help of LiteRed \cite{Lee:2012cn,Lee:2013mka}, we obtain the partial derivatives of the $46$ MIs with respect to $x$, $y$ and $z$.
-Thanks to IBP, those derivatives are expressed as the linear combinations of the 46 MIs.
-In this manner a system of partial differential equations in $x$, $y$, $z$ is set up.
-Write the MIs as a vector $\vec{f}$, the differential equation system reads
+With the help of \texttt{LiteRed} \cite{Lee:2012cn,Lee:2013mka}, we obtain the partial derivatives of the $46$ MIs with respect to $x$, $y$ and $z$.
+By means of IBP identities, those derivatives are expressed as the linear combinations of the $46$ MIs.
+This leads to the following set of partial differential equations for the vector of MIs $\textbf{F} \equiv (f_1, f_2, ..., f_{46})^{T}$,

-It was suggested in Ref.\cite{Henn:2013pwa} that a good choice of MIs would simplify the calculations tremendously.
-The $\epsilon$ dependence of the differential equation system of such a basis is factorized out.
-Consider a new set of MIs $\vec{g}$ related to $\vec{f}$ by a linear transformation $\text{T}$, $\vec{g}=\text{T}\vec{f}$.
-The $46$ new MIs $g_{1, ..., 46}$ are defined by
+It was suggested in Ref.\cite{Henn:2013pwa} that a good choice of MIs would simplify the calculation tremendously.
+By means of the following basis transformation $\mathbb{T}: \textbf{F} \longmapsto \textbf{G}$

-which are normalized to start from $\epsilon^0$.
-It turns out that $\vec{g}$ satisfies the following differential equations,